Royal Canadian Marine Search and Rescue Halfmoon Bay Station 12

 Our Search and Rescue crews are big on boating safety and community education.

 From Vessel Safety Surveys on the water, to visits from Bobbie the Safety Boat.
-Our team loves to educate and prevent problems for ever occurring.
+Our team loves to educate and prevent problems from ever occurring.
 Being active members of our community means everything to us, if you see us out on the water call us over.
 We would be grateful to answer any of your questions.
 You may even be eligible to receive a free safety kit!

 Every fall RCM-SAR 12 recruits new members.